 It might not sound like a glowing review, but you have to keep in mind that the question is only about users’ first choice.
 It doesn’t take into account second or third choices, and given Netflix’s domination over the field this would open up things considerably.

 Where is Amazon Prime Video available?

-Amazon Prime Video is available everywhere Amazon Prime is available, which includes more than 200 countries around the world.
+Amazon Prime Video is available everywhere Amazon Prime is available, which includes Canada, the UK, and more than 200 countries around the world.
 Subscriptions are available in all countries except for those with strained relationships with the US, or more specifically Mainland China, Iran, North Korea, and Syria.

 The exact content (aside from Amazon Originals) will differ between marketplaces, but the experience should largely be the same.
 Amazon Channels, however, may not be available in all marketplaces.